RGNet: A Unified Clip Retrieval and Grounding Network for Long Videos: Conclusion

 \section{Conclusion}

 We introduce an end-to-end model for long video temporal grounding, unifying the two stages of prevailing methods with shared features and mutual optimization.
-This parallel training of the two stages of long video modeling optimally fuses the two effortlessly.
+We conduct independent analyses of the two stages, shaping our solution based on their distinct impacts.
+This leads to a better understanding of fine-grained events in long videos.
 Our approach demonstrates state-of-the-art performance on challenging long video grounding datasets, validating its effectiveness.
-We conduct independent analyses of the two stages, shaping our solution based on their distinct impacts.
-We hope to inspire heuristic-free modeling approaches for long videos.
+Like all LVTG methods, we rely on a pre-trained image encoder to extract the visual features.
+A promising future direction includes eliminating the need for an image encoder and training directly on the raw video data.